CSCfi/csc-user-guide/docs/support/tutorials/gpu-ml.md

 ### Using multiple CPUs for data pre-processing

 One common reason for the GPU utilization being low is when the CPU cannot load and pre-process the data fast enough, and the GPU has to wait for the next batch to process.
 It is then a common practice to reserve more CPUs to perform data loading and pre-processing in several parallel threads or processes.
 A good rule of thumb in Puhti is to **reserve 10 CPUs per GPU** (as there are 4 GPUs and 40 CPUs on each node).
-On Mahti you can reserve up to 32 cores, as that corresponds to 1/4 of the node. **Remember that CPUs are a much cheaper resource than the GPU!**
+On Mahti you can reserve up to 32 cores, as that corresponds to 1/4 of the node.
+On LUMI we recommend using 7 CPU cores, as there are 63 cores for 8 GPUs. **Remember that CPUs are a much cheaper resource than the GPU!**

 You might have noticed that we have already followed this advice in our example job scripts: